anjana-k-clt/Data-Analysis_Projects/README.md

 31 Give a detailed breakdown of the possibility of Gen-Z working for an organization having misaligned mission for each country.

-### Reports
+### Dashboards

+Reports were created using four datsets on Personalized info, Learning aspirations, Manager aspirations and Mission aspirations in Microsoft PowerBI.

-The report was created based on the following questions.
+ report was created based on the following questions.

 1